jbesomi/texthero/README.md

 dtype: object
 ```

 > Remove digits replace only blocks of digits.
 The digits in the string "hello123" will not be removed.
-If we want to remove all digits, we need to se the arguments only_blocks to False.
+If we want to remove all digits, you need to set only_blocks to false.

 Remove all type of brackets and their content.